The No Contact Rule is something that we are all familiar with post-breakup.

 Will applying the No Contact Rule make my ex realize what he/she has lost?

-Who cares?
 Remember, If someone has to completely lose you to recognize your value, worth, and irreplaceability, that’s like adding insult to injury.

 It will only flatter you if you suffer from low self-esteem.